 While these nutrients are available in foods, dietary supplements may be necessary to supply the nutrients in adequate amounts for optimal mitochondrial function.

 If you are taking a multiple vitamin and mineral dietary supplement, make sure it has the most-absorbable forms of nutrients.
-Dr. John Neustadt’s article, When it Comes to Dietary Supplements, it’s Buyer Beware can help you understand how what to look for on a multiple vitamin and mineral product label to make sure you’re getting your money’s worth.
+Dr. John Neustadt’s article, When it Comes to Dietary Supplements, it’s Buyer Beware can help you understand what to look for on a multiple vitamin and mineral product label to ensure you’re getting your money’s worth.

-Sone nutrients, like L-Carnitine and Alpha Lipoic Acid (ALA) aren’t typically found in a multiple vitamin and mineral dietary supplement.
-Research has shown that these two nutrients, when provided in adequate amounts can repair mitochondrial damage and improve energy production.
+Some nutrients, like L-carnitine and Alpha Lipoic Acid (ALA), aren’t typically found in multiple vitamin and mineral supplements.
+Research has shown that when provided in adequate amounts, these two nutrients can repair mitochondrial damage and improve energy production.
 To study whether or not declines in biochemical activity associated with aging are reversible, L-carnitine and Alpha Lipoic Acid—alone and in combination—were administered to rats.
-L-carnitine was supplemented at dosages of 300 mg to kg of body weight per day (mg/kg bw/day) and Alpha Lipoic Acid at 100 mg/kg bw/day.
+L-carnitine was supplemented at 300 mg to kg of body weight per day (mg/kg bw/day) and Alpha Lipoic Acid at 100 mg/kg bw/day.

-At the beginning of the study, the old rats had only approximately one-third of the biochemical function as the young rats.
-After a month of taking the nutrients, however, biochemical function of the old rats improved about 150%.
+At the beginning of the study, the old rats had only approximately one-third of the biochemical function of the young rats.
+After a month of taking the nutrients, however, the biochemical function of the old rats improved by about 150%.
 Only the rats who took both nutrients experienced the improvement.
 Taking either of the nutrients in isolation didn’t provide the benefit.

 Mitochondria are the essential energy-producing part of our cells.
 Diseases and medications damage mitochondria, which can lead to a reduction in energy and the onset and progression of chronic, degenerative diseases.
-In essence, what is happening when mitochondria are damaged is that the body then begins to poison itself and cause its own deterioration.
-Fortunately, research shows that some nutrients can help reverse mitochondrial damage.
+In essence, when mitochondria are damaged, the body begins to poison itself and deteriorate.
+Fortunately, research shows that some nutrients can help promote healthy mitochondria.